keptn/lifecycle-toolkit/docs/content/en/contribute/software/dev-environ/_index.md

 * Create an account for yourself on [github.com](github.com) if you do not already have an account.
-* Set up a private Github repository to use with your development.
+* Set up a fork of the [lifecycle-toolkit](https://github.com/keptn/lifecycle-toolkit) repository to use with your development.

 ## View repository